 Standard processing – if the circumstances allow it, you can go for the slowest and cheapest option.
-By choosing the standard option, you agree to have your application processed within 24 hours.
+By choosing the standard option, you agree to have your application processed within 1 Business Day.
 The cost of this option is USD 19.50.

 Rush processing – if time is of the issue, you can choose this option and have your Canada ETA in your e-mail inbox in just 4 hours.
 However, you will be charged USD 49.50.